You are currently viewing Travel rules and countries’ entry requirements: introduction

 Plenty of credit cards cover you for free (better than free: you get hundreds of dollars in free travel with welcome bonuses).
 Contrary to common myth, you don’t even have to pay for your trip with the card (most people know nothing about credit cards, even if they think they do; it’s a very counterintuitive world).

-Here are the basics of the requirement for vaccines other than COVID-19:
+Here are the basics of the requirement for vaccines:

 • You must have proof of vaccination